averycellis/averycellis/README.md

-- Hi, I’m Avery Ellis, @averycellis here, or @aellis0 on Twitter!
+- Hi, I’m Avery Ellis!
 - I’m interested in sports analytics, specifically R and Python.
 I was named a Big Data Cup Honorable Mention in 2021.
 - I’m currently learning how to do R.
 - You can reach me on Twitter, find my work at my blog (statsbyavery.com) or email me at averycellis01@gmail.com.